frontendkent/node-tutorial/README.md

 # Node Tutorial
 On Tuesday September 13, 2016, James Michael Maltby gave us an Introduction to Node.js.
 This repository contains the Presentation and Example Code.

+## Viewing the Presentation
+You can view the presentation [here](https://github.com/internetexplorers/node-tutorial/blob/master/Slides.pdf).

-## Trying out the samples
+## Running the Examples

-Make sure to [download](https://nodejs.org/en/download/) the Node.js command tools for your platform:
+Make sure you have [downloaded](https://nodejs.org/en/download/) the Node.js command tools for your platform.

 	npm install
     node example1